VawnDyu/cat-facts-app/README.md

 ## 🎨 Features in Detail

-### Dark Mode
+### Dark Mode 🌙
 Toggle between light and dark themes with a single click.
-Your preference is saved locally.
+Your preference is saved locally and persists across sessions.
+Smooth color transitions throughout the app.

-### Rating System
+### Rating System ⭐
 Rate each fact from 1-5 stars.
 Your ratings are saved with each fact.
+Stars have visible borders and smooth hover effects.

+### Filter by Rating 🔍
+Custom dropdown menu to filter saved facts by star rating.
+Beautifully animated with smooth transitions.
+Shows star icons matching your theme colors.

+### Social Sharing 📤
+Share your favorite cat facts easily:
+- **Copy to Clipboard** - One-click copy (works everywhere)
+- **Native Share** - Mobile devices get native share menu
+- **Facebook, Twitter (X), WhatsApp** - Direct sharing buttons
+- No URLs in shared text - just the clean cat fact

-### Local Storage
+### Local Storage 💾
-All your saved facts and theme preference are stored in your browser's localStorage, so they persist across sessions.
+All your saved facts, ratings, and theme preference are stored in your browser's localStorage, so they persist across sessions.
+No account or login required!

-### Export Functionality
+### Export Functionality 📄
 Export all your saved facts as a nicely formatted text file with:
 - Fact text
-- Star ratings
+- Star ratings (displayed as ⭐)
 - Date saved
 - Total count
+- Export timestamp

+### Custom Scrollbars 🎨
+Beautiful custom scrollbars that match your theme:
+- Accent color scrollbar thumb
+- Smooth hover effects
+- Rounded corners
+- Works in both light and dark mode

 ## 🤝 Contributing